Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

   ![Replace](https://github.com/user-attachments/assets/797e3ea3-0b16-4a70-a902-e65bae4a3767)

 :::note Updating New Vegas Reloaded
 When instructed to update the mod, simply repeat these steps.
+Ensure you delete the `shaders` in the `overwrite` folder at the bottom of the Mod Organizer 2 Modlist.
 :::

 ### <p align="center"> ![Installing on Linux](https://github.com/user-attachments/assets/7b47c7e4-90d9-4d60-a29c-3d8b8aea5af6) </p>